yandex-cloud/docs/en/managed-clickhouse/concepts/storage.md

 {{ mch-name }} lets you use local storage for database clusters.
 Local disks are physically located in the database host servers.

-When creating a cluster, you can choose between the following storage types:
+When creating a cluster, you can choose between the following disk types:

 * Local SSD storage (`local-ssd`): The fastest disks.
 This storage size is between 10 and 2048 GB.
 * Standard local disks (`local-hdd`): A slower but large storage option.
 Available only for hosts powered by Broadwell or Cascade Lake with at least eight vCPUs. `local-hdd` storage has a fixed size: 10240 GB for Broadwell and 12800 GB for Cascade Lake.